Protect your Windows computer

 Check your app permissions

-Review all permissions one by one to make sure only apps you use can use them.
+Review all permissions one by one to make sure they are enabled only for apps you use.
 The following permissions should be turned off in apps you do not use, and considered suspicious when used by apps you do not recognize:

 • Location